-While it’s only an f2.4, on a 75mm lens that’s plenty fast and it produces some really shallow depth with incredible bokeh.
+While it’s the Kipon 75mm is only f2.4, on a 75mm lens that’s plenty fast and it produces some really shallow depth with incredible bokeh.
 I have faster manual lenses at about this focal length, but they’re a lot more difficult to focus on the fly, they’re also a lot heavier.
-The performance when wide open at f2.4 is also really nice, so you don’t have to worry about any significant loss in image quality when you shoot wide open like a lot of retro lenses or other Chinese lenses.
+The performance when wide open at f2.4 is also really nice, so you don’t have to worry about any significant loss in image quality when shooting wide open, like a lot of retro lenses.

-It’s much easier to use the IBERIT 75mm on Fujifilm cameras as their cameras have better focus peaking.
-However, because of the APS-C sensor, it will give you a field of view of about a 112mm lens.
+It’s much easier to use the IBERIT 75mm on Fujifilm cameras as their cameras have the best focus peaking.
+However, the APS-C sensor will give you a field of view of about a 112mm lens.
 So you have to keep in mind when buying a 75mm lens, that a field of view of 112mm isn’t the most useful focal length for daily usage or street photography, but it can be really nice for portrait or street portrait work.

 Image quality is outstanding since the APS-C sensor does naturally crop in on the circle of projection produced by this lens.
-This gives the illusion of even better corner and edge performance with overall less vignetting, which was already good on the full frame cameras to begin with.
+This gives even better corner and edge performance with overall less vignetting, which was already very good on the full-frame cameras.

 Quality And Performance

 The Kipon 75mm f2.4 lens is absolutely perfect for street and portrait photography.
 Is relatively small for the size, and fairly light.
 The focus is smooth and the aperture has nice firm clicks that feel good.